-When you invoke ghci, it automatically loads a basic set of files (often referred to as the standard prelude) that contain useful definitions such as sum and product that we can then use in the session.
-Such a file of Haskell definitions is called a script.
-We can load additional scripts containing some definitions of our own.
+When you start an interactive session, GHCi automatically loads a set of files containing useful definitions such as sum and product that we can then use in the session.
+These files are collectively known as the standard prelude.
+Such files of Haskell definitions are called scripts, and as well as the standard prelude we can load additional scripts containing some definitions of our own.
 The filename extension .hs stands for Haskell Script.